Vivek-04022001/documentation/docs/glossary.md

     After loading an HTML page generated with {term}`SSR` in the browser, React can populate the existing {term}`DOM` elements, and recreate and attach their coresponding components.

 JSX
-    A dialect of JavaScript that resembles XML, it is transpiled by Babel to JavaScript functions.
+    A dialect of JavaScript that resembles XML, it's transpiled by Babel to JavaScript functions.
     React uses JSX as its component templating.

 Scoped packages